tkruse/build-bench/README.md

 Note that for sbt and leiningen, extra plugins were required to run JUnit tests written in Java.
 These buildsystems would specialize on tests written in Scala/Clojure, and the results here do not tell whether tests written in Scala or Clojure would have similar overheads.

-For ant, I cross-checked against running the original common-math tests using the original ant build.xml file.
-The results were similar.

 ## So which buildsystem is best?

 It depends on what you need.